Marketing Automation Implementation

-Lead scoring is the use of a numerical value to represent the engagement and/or “sales readiness” of an individual lead.
+Lead scoring uses a numerical value to represent an individual lead's engagement and “sales readiness”.
 Leads with high lead scores can be automatically passed to your sales team to begin the sales process.
-Leads with low lead scores need to be nurtured with drip campaigns, case studies and other sales tactics until they are sales ready.
+Leads with low lead scores need to be nurtured with drip campaigns, case studies and other sales tactics until they are sales-ready.

 Setting an initial lead scoring model is easy and can be recalibrated at any point, so don’t worry about getting it exactly right.
 Start experimenting!

 As discussed in the Walk section, lead scoring is a great way to quantify the position of your leads in the sales cycle.
 With notifications triggered by lead scores, you can alert your sales team to leads moving through the funnel.
 If a lead has earned a high lead score, they are likely to be ready to buy.
 Notify your sales team to pick up the phone and close the deal!